ShaneBurkhart/SparkSchool/courses/_posts/2017-1-13-build-a-and-deploy-nodejs-to-heroku-6.md

 permalink: /tutorials/build-and-deploy-nodejs-app-to-heroku/6
 title: 'Step 6: Getting Your Node.js App Ready For Deploy To Heroku'
 fb-title: 'Step 6: Getting Your Node.js App Ready For Deploy To Heroku'
-description: Go from no programming experience to building your own Node.js web app from scratch and deploying it to the web with Heroku.
+description: In this step, we are getting our Node.js web app ready to be deployed to our Heroku web server.
 image: https://s3.amazonaws.com/spark-school/tutorials/nodejs-to-heroku/coding-on-a-laptop.jpg
 ---